Community-Oriented Justice is a manner of targeting court programs to address specific community needs.

 DUI and Domestic Violence Courts

-The Murray Justice Court has a hybridized DUI Court and Domestic Violence Court developed to assist the defendants in such cases to alter their behavior instead of spending time in jail.
+The Murray Justice Court specifically addresses DUI's and Domestic Violence as serious violations and has developed programs to assist the defendants in such cases to alter their behavior instead of spending time in jail.
 Behavior can be altered by programs developed to address the underlying causes and effects of certain acts.
 In DUI and domestic violence cases, a primary function of the Court is to have the person consider the negative aspects of such actions and to provide an avenue to discovering ways to prevent the negative actions.

 In order to provide successful delivery of the Court's services as intended, there are organizational values that are always important when working with our community, including:

 - Compassion in treating a person with empathy and understanding

 - Consistency, stability, and reliability in performing the tasks